 Is Mobile App Development Compatible with Vibe Coding?

-- Frameworks: React Native (easier, more AI training data) or Flutter (better performance)
+- Frameworks: React Native (more resources) or Flutter (better performance) - but AI doesn't replace expertise

-- When this approach makes sense (and when it doesn't)
+- When this approach is appropriate (and when it's not)

 What is Vibe Coding?

 Vibe coding uses natural language prompts to generate code with AI assistance.
-Instead of writing every line manually, developers describe features in plain language, and AI tools create the implementation.
+Instead of writing each line manually, developers describe features in plain language, and AI tools create the implementation.

 The process: